 White label reports

-With a Business level subscription you can white-label these reports with your own agency logo and remove all Semrush branding from reports.
+With the Agency Growth Kit you can white-label these reports with your own agency logo and remove all Semrush branding from reports.
 This will give your reports the most professional look.
 Learn more about white label reports here.

 Automatic email reports